Sakanoue no Tamuramaro: Ancestry

-Tamuramaro's family, the Sakanoue clan, was a cadet branch of the Yamatonoaya clan from Baekje according to the Nihon Shoki (720).
-The Yamatonoaya clan's founder, Achi no Omi was first mentioned in an older source called the Kojiki (712) before being mentioned again in the Nihon Shoki.
+Tamuramaro's family, the Sakanoue clan, was a cadet branch of the Yamato no Aya clan from Baekje according to the Nihon Shoki (720).
+The Yamato no Aya clan's founder, Achi no Omi was first mentioned in an older source called the Kojiki (712) before being mentioned again in the Nihon Shoki.
 However, later stories found in sources such as the Shoku Nihongi (797) and Shinsen Shōjiroku (815) claim that Achi no Omi was in fact a descendant of Chinese emperors (Shoku Nihongi claiming descent from Emperor Ling of Han while Shinsen Shōjiroku claimed descent from Emperor Xian of Han).
-However in recent years, the claim surrounding the existence of Achi no Omi is heavily scrutinized with the Yamatonoaya clan being classified of being Gaya descent (specifically from Ara Gaya) therefore, making the Sakanoue clan being of Gaya descent.
+However in recent years, the claim surrounding the existence of Achi no Omi is heavily scrutinized with the Yamato no Aya clan being classified of being Gaya descent (specifically from Ara Gaya) therefore, making the Sakanoue clan being of Gaya descent.

 The lack of extensive detail on Sakanoue no Tamuramaro’s life has led to a number of theories regarding aspects of his life, such as his birthplace, among others: